Charles Courtenay, 19th Earl of Devon: Personal life

+Devon and Langer have two children.
+Devon announced that he had filed for divorce in November 2023.
+In February 2024, Devon filed to dismiss the couple's divorce application “without prejudice” and remains separated from Langer.

-Courtenay practised law with the firm of Latham & Watkins from 2005 to 2018, starting at their Los Angeles, California office.
+Devon practised law with the firm of Latham & Watkins from 2005 to 2018, starting at their Los Angeles, California office.
 In January 2014, he permanently relocated his family to London and transferred to his firm's London office.
-In January 2019, he joined the Exeter firm Michelmores as a partner.
+In January 2019, he joined the Exeter firm Michelmores as a partner, where he is known as Charles Courtenay.
 He and his family now reside at the family's ancestral home of Powderham Castle in Devon, England.
+He owns a 3,500-acre estate.